shaunchurch/betterweb-extension/Readme.md

 $ npm run build
 ```

-Assets will be in ./dist and a `dist.zip` ready to upload to Chrome will be in the root directory.
+Assets will be in `./dist` and a `dist.zip` ready to upload to the Chrome Store will be in the root directory.

 ## How to develop